Noncommissioned officer's creed: Noncommissioned Officer creed

 So, what does this mean to me as an NCO?

 It means that I will do my best to be proficient in my assigned jobs and learn from past tasks, it means that I will stay cognizant of my role as an NCO and fulfill my duties to the best of my abilities and take pride in what I do, no matter how others portray my accomplishments.

 It means that I know my soldiers and know how to use them in a manner that promotes the units needs.
 It means that I will take care of my soldiers fairly and mentor them to become better soldiers and would not ask them to do something I wouldn't do or have not done before.

 It means to me that I will keep my soldiers and senior NCO'S informed and they will keep me informed of changes and any information that pertains to me.

 I will exert every effort and risk any ridicule to successfully accomplish my assigned duties.
 I will not look at a person and see any race, creed, color, religion, sex, age, or national origin, for I will only see the person; nor will I ever show prejudice or bias.
 I will lead by example and will resort to disciplinary action only when necessary.

 SO, what does this mean to me as an NCO?

-It mean I will take pride in my assigned duties and accomplish them to the best of my abilities.
+It means I will take pride in my assigned duties and accomplish them to the best of my abilities.

 It means to me that I see that person not by race, creed, color, religion, sex, age, or origin but as an individual.

 It means I will treat all soldiers fairly, equally without malice or without bias.